 When an OHS officer observes that work is being done in an unhealthy or unsafe manner for workers, the officer may issue a stop work order.
 This order requires that work is stopped immediately, and may apply to an entire work site, multiple work sites, or to certain activities or areas of a work site.
 A stop work order is lifted when the requirements of the order are met.

-- establishing a health and safety program
+- establish a health and safety program

 In case of any inconsistency between this information and the OHS Act, Regulation or Code, the legislation will always prevail.